 \subsection{Intervention-based Metrics}

 The metrics in this family evaluate disentanglement by fixing factors and creating subsets of data points.
 Codes and factors in the subsets are compared to produce a score.
 To sample the fixed size data subsets, these methods discretize the factor space.
 This sampling procedure necessitates large quantities of diverse data samples to produce a meaningful score.
 The main advantage is that these metrics do not make any assumptions on the factor-code relations.
-However, there are several hyper-parameters to adjust, such as the size and the number of data subsets, the discretization granularity, classifier hyper-parameters or the choice of a distance function.
+However, there are several hyper-parameters to adjust such as the size and the number of data subsets, the discretization granularity, classifier hyper-parameters, or the choice of a distance function.
 Finally, \cite{Kim2018} and \cite{Sepliarskaia2020} identified several failure modes (i.e. situations where the metrics wrongly score representations).